Examining depression and autism

 Share

-Dr. Kaite Gotham researches how repetitive thinking and social connectedness contribute to depression in autistic adults.
+Kaite Gotham researches how repetitive thinking and social connectedness contribute to depression in autistic adults.

 Depression is four times as prevalent in adults with autism spectrum disorder compared to the general population.
-Dr. Kaite Gotham, an assistant professor of psychology in the College of Science & Mathematics, is studying the underlying pathways to depression in autistic adults in the hopes of using that information to improve interventions for depression tailored to this population.
+Kaite Gotham, Ph.D., an assistant professor of psychology in the College of Science & Mathematics, is studying the underlying pathways to depression in autistic adults in the hopes of using that information to improve interventions for depression tailored to this population.

 Gotham and her team are focused on two contributors to depression in autistic adults: repetitive thinking and social connectedness.
 Repetitive thinking is a known trait in autism and people with depression tend to have negative ruminations.